jbramirez03/Employee-database/README.md

 ## Questions
 If there are any questions about the project get in contact with me at my [Email](mailto:jason1287712@gmail.com)
 ## Link
-This is the link to the
+This is the link to the walkthrough [video](https://drive.google.com/file/d/1KBt4Mr4b7JSQbBMiE0LFq8v3_-r7ee9z/view?usp=sharing)